 PBS Teacher Source

-The U.S. public radio and television system operates this site, which offers lesson plans and teacher's guides to accompany some of its television programs.
-The programs seek to engage students, and the lessons and activities are intended to extend their learning.
-Many of the TV programs are available on videocassette, and a few are rebroadcast a few years after they first appear.
+This site is operated by the public radio and television system of the United States.
+It offers lesson plans and teacher guides to accompany some of its television programs.
+The programs are expected to engage the students and the lessons and activities are intended to extend their learning.
+Many of the TV programs are available on videocassette, and a few are re-broadcast a few years later.

 British Columbia Ministry of Education:

 Special Education On-Line Documents